NCAS-CMS/cfdm/docs/source/tutorial.rst

 independent of the original field.

 .. code-block:: python
+   :caption: *Copy a field construct and change elements of the copy,
+             showing that the original field construct has not been altered.*

    >>> u = t.copy()
    >>> u.data[0, 0, 0] = -1e30
    >>> print(u.data[0, 0, 0])